Degrees and Certificates Offered

 - Cumulative grade point average of at least 3.0 on a 4.0 scale

 - Graduate Record Examination general test section (GRE) or Graduate Management Admission Test (GMAT) scores.
 Preferred scores are in the 50th percentile or higher for Verbal Reasoning, 50th percentile or higher for Quantitative Reasoning, and 4.0 or higher for Analytical Writing.
-The GRE or GMAT requirement may be waived if the student’s baccalaureate GPA from an accredited institution is greater than 3.5.
+The GRE or GMAT requirement might be waived if the student submits the waiver request form, available on the program website (linked at the bottom of this page).
+GRE or GMAT or Waiver form should be submitted directly to the program coordinator.

 - Completion of any remedial course work that may be specified by the department.
-Students seeking regular admission to the program are expected to have completed (with a grade of B or better in each course) course work or have professional experience equivalent to the following UALR courses:
+Students seeking regular admission to the program are expected to have completed (with a grade of B or better in each course) course work or have professional experience equivalent to the following UA Little Rock courses:

 - IFSC 2300 Object-Oriented Technology